gundb/sqlite/README.md

 # sqlite
-SQLite3 persistence layer for gun!
+SQLite3 persistence layer for [gun](https://github.com/amark/gun)!

+Or in other words: If you use gun as your API to SQLite3, you'll get free data sync and replication across different machines running SQLite3!
+Check out the gun docs for how to set that up.

 Get it by